 The cockpit is only a mirror of what is imported from your timekeeping system.
 The first thing you need to check is whether all hours have been updated/confirmed/approved in your timekeeping system.
 Incorrect mapping could be another reason, or...

-What are non-productive and productive hours?
+What are productive and non-productive hours?

 How does PMI summarize the hours?